 Regular InfoQ Java contributor Dr. Alex Blewitt has recently published a follow-up to last year’s "Eclipse 4 Plug-in Development by Example”.
 Called “Mastering Eclipse Plug-in Development,” the book, like its predecessor, is essentially a tutorial, but it assumes that you are already familiar with the basics of building plug-ins for the Eclipse IDE, and rapidly dives into advanced topics.

-Peter Kriens, one of the driving forces behind OSGi, announced his return to the OSGi Alliance, where he served as director for 11 years until early 2012.
-InfoQ caught up with Peter to discuss his return, OSGi, and his latest project jpm4j.
+Peter Kriens announced his return to the OSGi Alliance, where he served as director for 11 years until early 2012.
+InfoQ caught up with Peter to discuss his return and latest project jpm4j.

 Java Application Architecture: Modularity Patterns with Examples using OSGi is Kirk Knoernschild's seminal book on a pattern catalogue for modular systems design.